 The clean, minimalistic UI allows for dark and light themes and a presentation mode.
 A toolbar gives quick formatting help for users just getting started with Markdown during editing, and drag and drop is supported and well-implemented.

 The free and open-source software (FOSS) project is under active development and there’s a supportive community of enthusiasts.

 Once published, your notes cannot be unshared and those with the link to the files will continue to be able to view and edit the file.

 How HedgeDoc Stacks Up

 HedgeDoc fulfills a particular niche for users wanting a wide-open document collaboration tool.
-The development team have a clear use case around this offering and stick to a target audience providing this competent markdown editor.
+The development team has a clear use case around this offering and sticks to a target audience by providing this competent markdown editor.

 SilentNotes is another excellent choice for end-to-end encrypted notes.
 This free and open-source software (FOSS) offering has a committed developer with active project improvements.

 The apps offer synchronization via 5 online storage services.
 User notebooks can stay updated between Windows computers and Android smartphone devices.

 The WYSIWYG editor on both platforms is solid and among the better implementations, I’ve seen especially for mobile.